 - Be a United States citizen or a permanent resident alien who is eligible for and has applied for citizenship (1031.5 Government Code)

 - Cannot be on court ordered probation at the time of application or hire

 LONG BEACH POLICE DEPARTMENT DRUG POLICY

 The Long Beach Police Department hiring standard concerning drug usage is as follows:

-Marijuana - any use of marijuana in the last two-years from the application deadline (July 3, 2014) will result in disqualification from the current hiring process.
+Marijuana - any use of marijuana in the last two-years from the application date will result in disqualification from the current hiring process.
 This is not a life time disqualification; just until a two-year period of no marijuana use has passed

-Other illegal drug use (other than marijuana or hard drugs listed below) in the last three-years from the application deadline (July 3, 2014), will result in disqualification from the current hiring process.
+Other illegal drug use (other than marijuana or hard drugs listed below) in the last three-years from the application date will result in disqualification from the current hiring process.
 This is not a life-time disqualification; just until a three-year period of no illegal drug use has passed.

 Any use of hallucinogenic drugs (PCP, LSD, mushrooms, etc.), illegal intravenous drugs (heroin, methamphetamine, etc.), or bath-salts is an automatic disqualification from this process.
 This is a life-time ban.

 All other drug use will be assessed on a case-by-case basis and a determination will be made based on the applicant's overall qualifications.